kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

 {{< note >}}
 This will only guarantee Pod termination previous to creation for upgrades.
 If you upgrade a Deployment, all Pods of the old revision will be terminated immediately.
-Successful removal is awaited before any Pod of the new revision is created.
+Successful removal is awaited before any Pod of the new revision is created (unless a `TerminationStarted` [PodReplacementPolicy](#pod-replacement-policy) is used).
 If you manually delete a Pod, the lifecycle is controlled by the ReplicaSet and the replacement will be created immediately (even if the old Pod is still in a Terminating state).
 If you need an "at most" guarantee for your Pods, you should consider using a [StatefulSet](/docs/concepts/workloads/controllers/statefulset/).
 {{< /note >}}